vanshwahi01/ensura/README.md

 #### 2. AI-Powered Quote Generation

-After submission, your application goes through a 3-stage analysis process powered by the 0G decentralized compute network:
+After submission, your application goes through a 4-stage analysis process powered by the 0G decentralized compute network:

-**Stage 1: Data Analysis (33% complete)**
+**Stage 1: Data Analysis**
 - The system analyzes your selected insurance type and personal details

-**Stage 2: AI Inference (66% complete)**
+**Stage 2: AI Inference**
-- An AI insurance advisor processes your information to provide personalized recommendations
+- 0G AI insurance LLM processes your information to provide personalized recommendations
 - Considers factors like your age, nationality, and specific needs

-**Stage 3: Contract Proposal (100% complete)**
+**Stage 3: Contract Proposal**
 - A comprehensive insurance quote is generated with detailed pricing

-**Total processing time:** 20-180 seconds

 #### 3. Review Your Personalized Quote